unisi-tech/unisi/docs/unisi-programming-spec.md

 - Dialog remains active if callback returns message/update that keeps it open.
 - `prepare()` runs when screen is displayed and is appropriate for sync/rebuild logic.
 -  A standout feature of HTML component is its interactive zoom capability: by including a scale property (e.g., "scale": 1) in your data configuration, a slider control will automatically render above the content.
 This allows end-users to dynamically scale the entire HTML block—including text, images, and layout—from 0.5x to 3.0x.
+- A keyed-persist key function (§13.2) should return plain, JSON-serializable values and read *other* units, not the persisted unit's own value — a key derived from the unit's own state is self-referential and won't behave usefully.
+- If a keyed-persist key function raises, the error is logged and that unit's persistence is skipped for the request; it does not fail the request.

-## 18 Example Sources in This Repository
+## 19. Example Sources in This Repository

 - `tests/blocks/screens/main.py` (blocks, graph/net, toolbar, interception)
 - `tests/blocks/screens/zoo.py` (ParamBlock, HTML, pandas table)